 [AUDIO CUE: THE DISTANT SOUND OF A MARCHING BAND CADENCE RISING UP, THEN SUDDENLY CUTTING INTO A FAST TRASH-CAN SNARE HIT.]

 Long before the world knew the names of global icons, the blueprint was being drawn by teenagers.
 Kids who stepped off the Galvez bus with ink on their fingers and rhythm in their chests.
-At the center of it all was a brick house at fifteen-oh-eight Lizardi Street.
+At the center of it all was a brick house at the family home in the Ninth Ward.
 The Ninth Ward hub.

 [AUDIO CUE: THE SOUND OF APPLAUDING CROWDS FROM AN OLD TAPE MIX IN A BAR ROOM.
 MIX IN THE SUB-BASS RUMBLE OF A PEAVEY RIG.]